magepages/mpdocs/docs/auto-assign-customer-group/index.md

 - **Website**: Select the Website for the operation rule.
 - **From**: Select the date/month/year for the rule to start.
 - **To**: Select the date/month/year for the rule to finish.
+- **Priority**:
+  - Set the priority to apply to conditions of assigning customers to certain groups.
+  - 0 is the highest priority.
+The smaller the number, the higher the priority.

 ##### 2.2.2.
 Conditions